You know what junk food looks like, but can you pick a superfood out of a lineup?

 Best Superfoods for Weight Loss

-No food is going to melt the weight off of you.
-But some foods offer more nutrients for fewer calories, making it easier for you to sustain a lower calorie diet.
+There’s many reasons for weight gain and many different ways to lose weight, but the most popular practice is to reduce the amount of calories consumed.
+No food is going to melt the weight off of you, but some foods offer more nutrients in fewer calories, making it easier for you to sustain a low-calorie diet.
 Here are three of the best superfoods for weight loss.

 At only 41 calories per cup, spinach not only helps you lose weight while filling you up, but it also beats out most foods when it comes to vitamins, minerals, and antioxidants.

 Even though this leafy green vegetable is low in calories, it’s quite high in iron, magnesium, zinc, copper, and B vitamins.

 Plus, spinach contains strong antioxidants such as alpha lipoic acid, commonly used as a complementary treatment for Type 2 diabetes.